zhanzhanLiu/code-quiz/README.md

 As time is limited for me this week, the application has the following issues needed to be fixed:
 * High score board needs to imporve to store multiple user data
 * Timer of the second time quiz runs faster
-* Result score will show multiple times for second time quiz
 * Improve outlook through CSS